 A homemade wreath

-The beauty of this is that most of the ingredients for these DIY Gift Ideas is that the majority of the supplies can be either be bought in bulk and you can make several gifts or purchase the supplies from your local Dollar Store or Discount Store ( Walmart & Amazon can be really inexpensive for supplies)
+The beauty of this is that most of the ingredients for these DIY Gift Ideas can be bought in bulk and you can make several gifts or purchase the supplies from your local Dollar Store or Discount Store ( Walmart & Amazon can be really inexpensive for supplies)

 11 DIY Gift In A Jar Ideas